sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 - No extraneous paths
 - Makes use of boolean groups
 - Is an identifiable logo
+    - A guideline for design: a logo with at least 3 closed paths

 ### Design Variations: 5 points